Pixida/compressqlite/README.md

 # compresSQLite
+compresSQLite is a tool to compress a SQLite database for data exchange, thus reducing the data and time consumption of the file transmission.

-Converts from SQLite databases into a special binary file and vice versa, in order to improve the compression ratio of subsequent compression for data exchange.
+This tool converts a SQLite databases into a special binary file and vice versa, in order to improve the compression ratio of subsequent compression.
+The compression improvement is achieved by converting the row-oriented SQLite database to a file with column-oriented layout.
+Laying out similar data (everything in a database column has a high likelyhood to represent similar data) in a consequitive space on the harddisk.
+As a result, subsequent compression can do a better job.

 The content of the binary file is described as follows: